Salahuddin Khan Mehsud

-Salahuddin Khan Mehsud is a Grade 22 Pakistani police officer who previously served as the Commandant of Frontier Constabulary (CFC) and as the Inspector-general of police of Azad Kashmir from March 2019 to June 2021.
+Salahuddin Khan Mehsud is a retired Grade 22 Pakistani police officer who previously served as the Commandant of Frontier Constabulary (CFC) and as the Inspector-general of police of Azad Kashmir from March 2019 to June 2021.
 He also previously served as the Inspector General of Police of Khyber Pakhtunkhwa from March 2017 till February 2019.
 Khan also served in CID, Intelligence Bureau(IB), Traffic Police, Frontier Reserve Police and the Counter-Terrorism Force for over two years.
 Khan is native of South Waziristan agency.